Odia literature: Age of Radhanath

-Christian missionaries printed the first works in Odia in 1836.
-Books began replacing palm leaf inscription.
-Journals and periodicals then became available in Odia.
 The first Odia magazine, Bodha Dayini was published in Balasore in 1861.
 Its goal was to promote Odia literature and critique government policy.
 The first Odia newspaper The Utkala Deepika, launched in 1866 under editors Gourishankar Ray and Bichitrananda.
 Utkal Deepika campaigned to bring all Odia-speaking areas under one administration, to develop Odia language and literature and to protect Odia interests.

 In 1869 Bhagavati Charan Das started another newspaper, Utkal Subhakari, to propagate the Brahmo faith.
 In the last three and a half decades of the 19th century, more Odia newspapers launched.
 Prominent examples included Utkal Deepika, Utkal Patra, Utkal Hiteisini from Cuttack, Utkal Darpan and Sambada Vahika from Balasore and Sambalpur Hiteisini from Deogarh.
 These periodicals encouraged modern literature and offered a broad audience for Odia writers.

 Radhanath Ray (1849–1908) is the most well-known poet of this period.
 He wrote with a Western influence, and his kavyas included Chandrabhaga, Nandikeshwari, Usha, Mahajatra, Darbar, and Chilika.

 Fakir Mohan Senapati (1843–1918) became the best known Odia fiction writer.
 He was called the Vyasakabi or founding poet of the Odia language.
 Senapati was born in the coastal town of Balasore, and worked as a government administrator.
 Enraged by the attempts of the Bengalis to marginalize or replace the Odia language, he took to creative writing late in life.
 He did translations from Sanskrit, wrote poetry and attempted many forms of literature, but is now known as the father of modern Odia prose fiction.
 His Rebati (1898) is widely recognized as the first Odia short story.
 Rebati is the story of a young girl whose desire for education is placed in the context of a conservative society in a backward Odisha village, which is hit by a cholera epidemic.
 His other stories are "Patent Medicine", "Dak Munshi", and "Adharma Bitta".
 Senapati is known for his novel Chha Maana Atha Guntha.
 This was the first Indian novel to deal with the exploitation of landless peasants by a feudal lord.
-It was written well before the October revolution in Russia.
+It was written well before the October Revolution in Russia.

 Other eminent Odia writers and poets of the time include Gangadhar Meher (1862–1924), Madhusudan Rao, Chintamani Mohanty, Nanda Kishore Bal (1875-1928) Gourishankar Ray (1838-1917) and Reba Ray (1876-1957).